hjnhenry/Scorecard-Bundle/README.md

 ### Usage

-- Like Scikit-Learn, Scorecard-Bundle basiclly have two types of obejects, transforms and predictors.
-They comply with the fit-transform and fit-predict convention;
+- Like Scikit-Learn, Scorecard-Bundle basiclly have two types of obejects, transformers and predictors, which comply with the fit-transform and fit-predict convention;
 - An usage example can be found in https://github.com/Lantianzz/Scorecard-Bundle/blob/master/examples/Example_Basic_scorecard_modeling_with_Scorecard-Bundle.ipynb
 - See more details in API Guide;